Santiago-Rocha/PGR/README.md

 - Check your Google Chrome browser; you must keep your Telegram account open (where the suspects will speak to you) and you must verify the anti-bot captcha on Omegle.
 Also, you must close all Google Chrome processes on Task Manager.

-- You must change in the file *./ACA/Data/Rules/illegalcontent/hotmaterial.aiml* all those fields about the Telegram username (by default is @alanaJe) that you are going to use.
+- You must change in the file *./ACA/Data/Rules/illegalcontent/hotmaterial.aiml* all those fields about the Snpachat username (by default is p_ramirezxxx) that you are going to use.

 ```bash
 py main.py